SpendNode Rating for RedotPay

 - Custody is fully centralized with no self-custody option.

-- Zero cashback with 2.2% combined fees means every transaction has a net cost.
+- The base cards earn zero cashback, so with 2.2% combined fees every transaction has a net cost.

 - The card issuer is not prominently disclosed in marketing materials.